warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 ### Interesting topics 🔎 vs easy topics 📰

 I would like to write about topics I know enough about to be useful for you, the readers.
 I also want to feel strongly enough about a topic to push it past the finish line.
-The clear candidates for my post the topics:
+The clear candidates for my post are the topics:
 * I feel passionate about
-* I struggled with and managed to find a solution for
+* I struggled with and found a solution for

 Both of these categories make writing first draft easy for me.
 Sometimes the first draft is good enough to publish, other times it needs editing.
 The first two topics I’ve taken to write about took 2-3 hours .
 Other posts take 15 hours and 6 editing passes spread across 3 months of writing, stewing, splitting, editing and rewriting.
 And if Tim Urban’s “[Wait but why](https://waitbutwhy.com/)” is any indication, [some topics require years of writing](https://waitbutwhy.com/2019/08/story-of-us.html).
 Sometimes the result ends up being too wordy, other times my thoughts are all over the place and I realise I stumbled into an intersection of 4-5 different topics.
 The latter situation is a clear direction that tells me “there’s something in that area worth exploring”.
 If I had a weekly or bi-weekly schedule, following that urge to explore these topics wouldn’t be feasible to me.